ingean/arcgis-wab-weather/README.md

-# arcgis-wab-widget
+# arcgis-wab-weather
-Template for writing widgets for ArcGIS Web AppBuilder
+Widget for showing weather forecasts from Yr.no for current map extent

 #### Install widget
 The widget needs to be hosted on a web server and registered as an item in ArcGIS Enterprise.